gvwilson/sensibleadventures/shapers/story.md

     -   "Maddy's initial splash of fright was replaced by crashing waves of terror.
 There was just enough moonlight for her to see how high they were and how far they'd have to fall if Dockety let go or her coat tore or---she suddenly remembered its arm coming off and all she could think about was what if it happens again?"
     -   But Sindy is laughing with joy
     -   The bright white lights of Heck in the distance, the river, the occasional green burp of swamp gas or something worse igniting in the Mire, the road below them
-    -   Sindy is the first to comment on the lights on the road and in the sky
+    -   Comment in here somewhere about Dockety not using the autopilot
+    -   Two flying bots come after them
+        -   Dockety: "Use too much power for normal attacks---must want something."
         -   Dockety swoops down to treetop level so as not to be spotted
-        -   But two of the flying bots come after them
-        -   Maddy notices that they're carrying canisters like the ones she saw in the armory
+        -   Maddy notices that the attacking bots are carrying canisters like the ones she saw in the armory
     -   Approach the village
     -   Villagers in the trees shoot cable guns at them
         -   Miss the bots chasing them